 A spread for Mothers' Day.

-While the charger has a USB C connector and the supplied headphones have a similar connector, there is an element of forethought displayed for the headphones, with a bog standard headphone jack also available.
+While the charger has a USB C connector, the supplied headphones have a a bog standard connector; a headphone jack has been thoughtfully provided.

 The main camera has a 16MP front sensor and four rear sensors: 48MP, 8MP, 2Mp and 2MP.
 The photos are very good, though one who has used the same company's Reno 5G 10x Zoom would tend to moderate praise.
 While the coronavirus lockdown did not allow one to go out in search of subjects, the images within this article would provide some idea of the range and accuracy of colour and detail.